 It is important not to allow counterfeiters to get away with infringement.
 Much like the “broken windows” theory of policing, taking actions against low-level infringements will reduce the chances of high-level infringements ever happening.

 Want to learn more about the benefits of protecting your brand and the ROI it can deliver?
-Make sure to check our our e-Guide How Brand Protection Delivers ROI for Licensors or visit our booth K181 at Licensing Expo.
+Make sure to check our our e-Guide How Brand Protection Delivers ROI for Licensors.